A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous

 The objective of this section is to compute the parameters of an AR model from a predefined target autocovariance function, $\gamma^T_l$, assuming that the target is available for any time lag $l$.
 It will be shown that only a limited number of values of $\gamma^T_l$ are required, depending on the employed autocovariance equations.

 The $p+1$ model parameters, $\varphi_1$, $\varphi_2$, ..., $\varphi_p$ and $\sigma$, are computed from $p+1$ autocovariance equations.
-The traditional approach to this problem considers the autocovariance equations for lags $l=0,1,...,p$, which leads to the Yule-Walker (YW) equations.
-For this reason, this approach is here referred to as the YW approach.
+The traditional approach to this problem considers the autocovariance equations for lags $l=0,1,...,p$, which leads to the Yule-Walker (Y-W) equations.
+For this reason, this approach is here referred to as the Y-W approach.
 For illustrative purposes, consider the case of an AR($3$) model, note that symmetry in the autocovariance function has already been applied:

 Equation \eqref{eq_AR3_variances_system} can be written in matrix form as:

 By replacing in \eqref{eq_AR3_solution_0123} the autocovariance terms $\gamma_i$ by the corresponding target values, $\gamma^T_i$, the four AR model parameters are obtained from $\gamma^T_{0}, ... ,\gamma^T_{3}$: